-You can also verify that the user is now a member of the Remote Desktop Users domain group using the ADUC snap-in.
+You can also verify that the user is now a member of the Remote Desktop Users domain group using the ADUC (

-To allow remote connection to the domain controllers for members of the Remote Desktop Users group you need to perform the following action for each of your DCs:
+To allow remote connection to the domain controllers for members of the Remote Desktop Users group you need to change the settings of this policy on your domain controller:

-- Update local policies on the DC using the command
+- Update the Local Group Policy settings on the DC using the command:

 - Backup Operators